riteshpandey2024-cyber/InfoSec/README.md

 </p>
 <br>

 The **Distribution** doughnut chart shows the exact percentage share of all reported cybersecurity incidents attributed to each attack category in 2024.
 The dominant finding is that just three categories — Phishing/Social Engineering (34%), Ransomware (11%), and general Malware (7%) — account for 52% of all incidents, meaning a focused effort on these three vectors would address more than half of all attack volume.
 However, the chart also makes visible the strategic risk of treating small slices as unimportant: APT and Zero-Day Exploits represent only ~5% of incident share each, yet they occupy the top two risk ranking positions and command $18B and $12B in annual defensive spending.
-Frequency and impact are not the same metric — the pie chart visualizes this gap directly.
+Frequency and impact are not the same metric — the pie chart visualises this gap directly.

 ---